Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - Reworked the original icon to look more similar to the design of a Mechakoopa from Mario Bros.

+robot 39:
+- By KetsuTT.
+- Collab with ML500 (Thank you!).

 robot 40:
 - By bugpesto.
 - References Ralsei from Deltarune.